 These plans typically last 36 to 60 months and, once enrolled, you can’t use any credit cards whose repayment is included in the plan.
 These plans also help reduce the number of collection calls you receive and starts the process of repairing your credit history.
 You may be charged an initial session fee by the counselor—typically between $30 and $50—along with a monthly service fee ranging from $25 to $60.
 To find a reputable nonprofit credit counseling agency, contact your state consumer protection agency or use the look-up tool from the National Foundation for Credit Counseling.

 Bankruptcy: Besides debt settlement, the only other way to reduce how much you owe to creditors is by filing a Chapter 13 bankruptcy.
 Also known as a reorganization bankruptcy, it enables you to develop a three- to five-year repayment plan to satisfy all or just a portion of your debts.
 You also are able to keep your property with this kind of bankruptcy.
 The bankruptcy and the included debts are discharged after you complete the repayment plans.
 This kind of bankruptcy stays on your credit report for seven years from the filing date.
-We go into more detail about Chapter 13 bankruptcy here.

 If you want to discharge your credit card debt altogether, your only option is a Chapter 7 bankruptcy.
 But you must meet the eligibility requirements.
 You can only file for Chapter 7 if your income falls below your state’s median or you can prove that you don’t have enough disposable income—gross income minus necessary expenses—to pay your creditors.
 You must also sell nonexempt property to pay back creditors before your debts are discharged.
 This type of bankruptcy remains on your report for 10 years from the filing date.
-Find out more about Chapter 7 bankruptcy here.